 **BECOME A FISHINGMAD MEMBER** Exclusive Fishing Workshops, Exciting Monthly Giveaways, In-Depth Fishing Reports with GPS Coordinates, Members Podcast, Interactive Maps, Catch of the Month Competitions, Kayak Club, Gear Guides, Rigging Tutorials, Tackle Talks, Sounder School, Fishing Tips, Fish Cleaning tutorials, Behind the scenes content & more.

 Things to do at Rowville Lakes

-Lilydale Lakes is a scenic location with nice walking trails.
+Rowville Lakes is a scenic location with nice walking trails.
 These walking trails are flat and pleasant for most.
-Located in the area is the Rowville lakes playground which is a basic playground with slide and swings for toddlers.
+Located in the area is the Rowville lakes playground which is a basic playground with slides and swings for toddlers.
 This is a quiet location ideal for duck feeding and bird watching with its own bird sanctuary on the island of Sutton Lake.
 It’s also a good spot for picnics and of course fishing.
 Bring the kids along for a fish during school holiday trout stocking.
 Nearby is the golf course, local shopping centre and Caribbean gardens market.
 Local attractions within 15 minutes drive include Tirhatuan park, Kokoda trail memorial walk, Lysterfield park and Jells Park.

 Fishing at Rowville Lakes